-The first term is the best predictor based on current information, i.e., the least-error plug-in approximation of $q(\theta)$ achievable by the GP, hence driving exploitation of past information.
-The second term, known as the Jensen's gap, is always non-negative due to Jensen's inequality.
-It corresponds to the excess deviation between GP-UJB and the least-error GP approximation of the proportional.
-The second term amplifies according to the level of uncertainty in the GP posterior at each location $\theta$, hence driving exploration of where the GP posterior is uncertain.
-The second term equals zero at the training points $\{ \theta_i \}_{i=1}^{n}$, where the GP posterior has no uncertainty. \Cref{fig:fig_51_1} illustrates the decomposition of GP-UJB computed for a standard normal density in $\R$. \end{remark}
+The first term is the best predictor based on current information, i.e., the least-error plug-in approximation of $q(\theta)$ attainable by the GP.
+The second term is known as the \emph{Jensen's gap} and non-negative due to Jensen's inequality.
+It measures the amount of uncertainty in $\phi(f(\theta))$ at each location $\theta$.
+This term is zero at the training points $\{ \theta_i \}_{i=1}^{n}$, where the GP posterior has no uncertainty. \Cref{fig:fig_51_1} illustrates the decomposition of GP-UJB computed for a standard normal density in $\R$. \end{remark}